-Virgo is a constellation in the southern hemisphere.
+Constellation Virgo is located in the southern hemisphere.
 It is the second largest constellation in the sky, smaller only than Hydra.
 Virgo is an open equatorial constellation with its brighter stars well distributed, occupying the ecliptic between Leo and Libra.
-Virgo appears as a few strings of dim stars strung out over a large area of the southern sky.
+It appears as a few strings of dim stars strung out over a large area of the southern sky.
 As such, a definable pattern is sometimes difficult to make out.

 Virgo is primarily associated with the Greek goddess of justice, Dike, but also with the corn goddess Demeter and Astraea, the daughter of the father of the stars, Astraeus, and the goddess of the dawn, Eos.
 The Greeks also used to call the constellation Parthenos.
 In Greek mythology, Dike was so disappointed with humankind and their sins that she spread her wings and flew up to the heavens.
 In the sky, the constellation Virgo lies next to Libra, which represents the scales of justice.
 The Babylonians knew the constellation as The Furrow.